skypjack/entt/docs/md/signal.md

 rules and offer similar functionalities.
 It may be a good idea to consult the documentation of the `delegate` class for further information.

-A signal handler can be used as a private data member without exposing any _publish_ functionality to the clients of a class.
+A signal handler is can be used as a private data member without exposing any _publish_ functionality to the clients of a class.<br/>
 The basic idea is to impose a clear separation between the signal itself and the `sink` class, that is a tool to be used to connect and disconnect listeners on the fly.

 The API of a signal handler is straightforward.
-If a collector is supplied to the signal when something is published, all the values returned by the listeners can be literally _collected_ and used later by the caller.
+If a collector is supplied to the signal when something is published, all the values returned by its listeners are literally _collected_ and used later by the caller.
 Otherwise, the class works just like a plain signal that emits events from time to time.<br/>
-To create instances of signal handlers it is sufficient to provide the type of function to which they refer:
+To create instances of signal handlers it's sufficient to provide the type of function to which they refer:

 ```cpp